roscoelabs/beams/readme.md

 ###The Ultraresponsive Grid

 In the folder site/css, you'll find the files for Beams 0.1.1's responsive layout.
-It's based on a 20-column, 4,000-pixel grid, with 16 pixel gutters.
+It's based on a 20-column, 4,000-pixel grid, with 16-pixel gutters.
 Total width of the grid is approximately the physical screen size of a 48-inch TV, yet pages will also scale down smoothly using media queries to fit any other size screen right down to smart phone as well.

 The basic building block of pages is full-width containers with the class "beams" that act as rows to put several child elements in, like so...